SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 Run through the steps in the given order

-1. *Click* on the *AUtomatic Refresh* icon at the black top row to pull for data from Cloud Integration tenant every *15 sec*.
+1. *Click* on the *Automatic Refresh* icon at the black top row and change the resresh frequency to every *15 sec*.

-	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data every 5 minutes.
+	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data as default every 5 minutes.
 We want to avoid to wait 5 minutes will reset this right after we have received the event.

 	<br>![](/exercises/ex2/images/IMExceptRefresh15sec.png)